tummychow/typhon/README.md

 ## Steps

 1. change hosts.ini to contain your hosts as needed.
-2. get the various tarballs you need to actually run the playbook (Redmine 2.5.2 tarball, psdash tarball, nginx-passenger compiled package tarball).
+2. get the various tarballs you need to actually run the playbook (mainly a tarball for nginx-passenger).
 See the READMEs under each role for more information.
 3. run ansible-playbook on the target

 ## License